jkrauth/shg_frog/README.md

 Measurement data will be saved into a `frog_data`folder, also in your home directory.

-Upon startup you will have example data loaded the you can use for a first pulse reconstruction.
+Upon startup you will have example data loaded which you can use for a first pulse reconstruction.
 This is overwritten as soon as you do a measurement.

+### Notes on Terminology and Parameter options
+**Phase Retrieval**

+* The GP algorithm gives generally better results with a lower error (G in the phase retrieval GUI).
+In some cases, however, it does not converge.
+In these cases the ptychographic algorithm provides a  solution.
+* The "prepFrog" parameter should be 128 unless modifications to the Phase Retrieval GUI are made.

+**Stage**

+* Offset refers to the stage position (i.e. mirror position) at which the FROG signal is maximum and is the point around which the FROG trace is measured, over a range specified by "Number of steps" and "Step size".

 ### Hardware